During the summer months, this biomass literally exudes out of deep fissures in the rocks of the Himalayas.

-Shilajit has been classified as an adaptogen, which means it helps the body adapt or process both internal and external stressors.
-(1,2) It has been used for thousands of years to fight stress and fatigue, while rejuvenating and regenerating tired cells.
+Shilajit has been classified as an adaptogen, which means it helps the body adapt to both internal and external stressors.
+(1,2) It has been used for thousands of years to fight stress and fatigue while rejuvenating and regenerating tired cells.

 Shilajit the Energizer

 Shilajit works by increasing the production of the body’s primary fuel supply, adenosine triphosphate (ATP).
 This energy supply is made by the mitochondria in every cell as they convert food into ATP or energy.
 As we age, the mitochondria make less and less ATP.
 (1,3)